-'''

 rxgeom(prob, n = 1L, ncores = 1L)

-'''

 prob probability of success in each trial.
-0 < prob <= 1.

-n number of observations.
-If length(n) > 1, the length is taken to be the number rxnorm simulates using the threefry sitmo generator; rxnormV uses the vander-
+0 < prob <= 1. n number of observations.
+If $length(n) > 1$, the length is taken to be the number required. ncores Number of cores for the simulation rxnorm simulates using the threefry sitmo generator; rxnormV uses the vander- corput generator